Irene Hirano: Personal life and death

 Hirano was a sansei, which means she was a third-generation Japanese American, born on October 7, 1948, in Los Angeles.
 Her grandparents on her father's side came from Fukuoka, and her mother was born in Japan.
 Hirano was one of only three women in the University of Southern California's (USC) Public Administration Program at the time; she received her Bachelor of Science in Public Administration in 1970.
 Her sister, Patti Yasutake, was an actor known for playing Nurse Ogawa on Star Trek: The Next Generation.

 Hirano married United States Senator Daniel Inouye on May 24, 2008, in Beverly Hills, California.
-Hirano's daughter, Jessica, served as her Maid of Honor.
+Hirano's daughter, Jennifer, served as her Maid of Honor.
 After being widowed in December 2012, Hirano Inouye was active in advancing many of her late husband's causes.

 Hirano Inouye died in Los Angeles on April 7, 2020, at age 71, from leiomyosarcoma.